nzcve71300/Seedling/README.md

 # Seedy Discord Bot

-A comprehensive Discord bot with games, moderation, economy features, and website integration.
+A comprehensive Discord bot with games, economy features, and website integration.

 ## Features